 • As a professional design/project architect, I have also worked on interior design, renovation and restoration projects, such as several interior design projects in Etiler, Tesvikiye, Nisantasi districts of Istanbul (at the Platin Residences, etc.), restoration project of the Austrian Consulate Annex Building in Istanbul, and the renovation project of villas in the Martı Holiday Village in Marmaris, Türkiye, etc.

 My responsibilities have been meeting with clients to discuss and meet their needs, functional and aesthetics expectations from our professional service, drafting design projects, working on details, and supervision of the multidisciplinary construction team until the realization of each project.

 • With Professor Dr. Zeynep and Metin Ahunbay (from Istanbul Technical University, their expertise fields: architectural history, preservation, restorations), I have also worked for "the Yedikule section of the Land Walls and its towers’" restoration project as a team member.

 • Historical documentation of Kayakoy (a town consisting of Greek-style houses and churches from the 18th century and located in southwestern Turkey) under supervision of Prof. Dr. Gulsun Saglamer (Rector of Istanbul Technical University, 1996-2004) and Prof. Dr. Hulya Yurekli, Istanbul Technical University, Faculty of Architecture) has been the first project in my architecture to dive into architectural principles of a historical documentation practice.
-As an architecture team of this project, we documented architectural characteristics of houses and a church located in this historical town’s by comprehensive measured architectural drawings, sketches, photographs, in-depth archival research and close-reading on literature on the history of this town.
+As an architectural team member of this project, we have documented architectural characteristics of houses and a church located in this historical town’s by comprehensive measured architectural drawings, sketches, photographs, in-depth archival research and close-reading on literature on the history of this town.